pianomansam/serverless-offline-stepfunctions-plugin/README.md

 ## Installation
 ```
-npm install serverless-offline-stepfunctions
+npm install serverless-offline-stepfunctions-plugin
 ```
 OR
 ```
-yarn add serverless-offline-stepfunctions
+yarn add serverless-offline-stepfunctions-plugin
 ```

 ## Usage

-1. Enable this plugin by editing your `serverless.yml` file and placing an `serverless-offline-stepfunctions` entry in the plugins section, **placed above the `serverless-offline` plugin**
+1. Enable this plugin by editing your `serverless.yml` file and placing an `serverless-offline-stepfunctions-plugin` entry in the plugins section, **placed above the `serverless-offline` plugin**
 2. Create a `offlineStepFunctions` entry in the `custom` section.
 3. For each lambda task, add a task name -> lambda name pair.
 See `serverless.yml` example below.
 4. (Optional) Add a `host` and `port` property defining the emulator host and port.
 Default host is `localhost` and default port is `4584`.